 Sleep is vital to our physical and mental health.
 Getting the right amount of sleep contributes to healing and repairing the heart, as well as the blood vessels, and allowing the brain to rest.

-Cocaine may impair the brain’s ability to gauge its own need for sleep.
-Sleep deficiency is a common contributor to heart disease, kidney disease, diabetes, stroke, and high blood pressure.
+Cocaine may impair the brain’s ability to gauge its sleep needs.
+Sleep deficiency is a common contributor to:

 Withdrawal Symptoms Of Cocaine